This page is designed to answer the following questions:

 - 4.1 Identify sources of support for planning and reviewing own development (Level 3 Diploma in Adult Care, Promote personal development in care settings)

-Professional development is a very important part of the job in the health and social care sector.
+Professional development is an essential part of a health and social care worker’s role.
 It is important to keep up-to-date with changing legislation and best practices and there is always room to improve.
 It is prudent to have a good understanding of the sources of support available to help with learning and development.

 Training & research